How To Love Your Body When You Hate It

 “I am grateful for my body and all that it does for me.”
 This affirmation can help you focus on the many functions and abilities of your body, rather than just its appearance.

 “I choose to love and accept my body exactly as it is.”
-This affirmation can help you shift your focus toward accepting and loving your body for its unique shape, size, and features.
+This affirmation can help you shift your focus towards accepting and loving your body for its unique shape, size, and features.

 “My body is strong, healthy, and capable.”
 This affirmation can help you appreciate the physical strength and resilience of your body.

 “I deserve to treat my body with love and respect.”
-This affirmation can help you prioritize self-care and treat your body with the care and respect it deserves.
+This affirmation can help you prioritise self-care and treat your body with the care and respect it deserves.

 “I am beautiful and worthy, just the way I am.”
-This affirmation can help you recognize and appreciate your inherent worth and beauty, regardless of external standards.
+This affirmation can help you recognise and appreciate your inherent worth and beauty, regardless of external standards.

 Reframing Practice